monicadsouza/OthelloProject_Collab/README.md

 # Project: Othello Game

-This repository contains the source code for Group 22's implementation of the Othello Game project in the Intelligent Systems Program course.
+This repository contains the source code for Group 22's implementation of the Othello Game project in the Intelligent Systems Programming course.

 ## Getting Started